sourcegraph/handbook/content/departments/engineering/ship/aws.md

 2. Open Pull Request and ask for approval in #discuss-cloud-ops channel.

 3. [For Cloud Operations] After merging PR, follow [instructions](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/infrastructure/-/blob/cloud/aws/README.md#create-new-aws-account)

+## FAQ

+### How can I use AWS IAM Users credentials for automation?

+We strongly recommend using AWS SSO role instead of using IAM user credentials for automation.
+However if you need IAM user credentials for any reason, they are only allowed in non-production accounts.

+### How Terraform Cloud is accessing production accounts?

+Terraform Cloud uses [dynamic credentials integration](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration) and does not store any credentials.